CYCLAMEN & THE MANDELBROT SET?

 Photo: © Angela Stephens

 The leaf has a cycloid shaped perimeter and darker markings within which resemble a leaf.
-The Author notes that the combination of cycloid and inner leaf also bear a strong resemblance to a part of the Mandelbrot Set, a mathematically derived fractal shape, and he ponders if this is just coincidental, or whether there might be some hidden reason for this.
+Your Author notes that the combination of cycloid and inner leaf also bear a strong resemblance to a part of the Mandelbrot Set, a mathematically derived fractal shape, and he ponders if this is just coincidental, or whether there might be some hidden reason for this.

 Photo: © Larry One Eye Shone